What does it truly take to be a better runner?

-I don’t necessarily know if I will be or not but I will take the same attitude I have had as a runner and that is to give it a shot.
+I don’t necessarily know if I will be or not but I will take the same attitude I have had as a runner.

 It is my belief that some of the greatest coaches in the world were never runners to begin with.
 Dr. Joe Vigil, one of the world’s top authorities on distance running and exercise physiology, was not a runner.

-I had the good fortune of not only having the opportunity to be coached by Jack, but on numerous occasions was able to hear Joe speak and chat with him.
+I had the good fortune of not only having the opportunity to be coached by Jack.
+In addition, I also was able to hear Dr. Vigil speak on several occasions.

 Improvement in running takes consistent, honest, and focused work.
-I found a love for this when I was 15 and had I known my passion for it was this great I would have started at 5 but am blessed the Lord allowed me to find it.
+I found a love for this when I was 15.

-I have never turned away a person who wanted to talk to me at races or needed a question answered.
-If you watch the video above Joe talks about caring about your fellow man.
+In addition, I have never turned away a person who wanted to talk to me at races or needed a question answered.

-This is vital because the moment you think you are the smoothest thing since Andrea Bocelli, you have lost.
-You have to care about your health and helping others gain in their
+You have to care about your health and helping others gain in theirs.

 Work First, Results Later